 Windy City Pie’s location leaves a lot to be desired.
-You have to roll up to an eerily quiet, covered parking area with a lot of concrete and columns, and from the looks of it, you might as well be entering a medical office park.
-But when you walk inside, it’s like stepping into a dimly-lit speakeasy pizza society.
+You have to roll up to an eerily quiet covered parking area with a lot of concrete and columns, and from the looks of it, you might as well be entering a medical office park.
+But as soon as you walk inside, it’s like stepping into a dimly-lit speakeasy pizza society.

-Windy City Pie is filled with fun people (but there will be plenty of room), a full bar with reasonable prices, and possibly the best Chicago-style deep dish in Seattle.
-We would tell you what to get, but as long as you order one pie per four people and involve the candied bacon in some way, just listen to whatever the staff tells you to do.
-They know their sh*t, and they also are extremely friendly, like if Windy City Pie was somehow certified a Seattle-Freeze-Free zone by the mayor.
+Windy City Pie has a cool clubhouse vibe, a full bar with reasonable prices, and the best Chicago-style deep dish pizza in Seattle.
+We would tell you which combination of pizza toppings to get, but as long as you order one pie per four people and involve the candied bacon in some way, you’re in good hands.
+On a recent visit here, we tried to get brussels sprouts on our red pie, and were forbidden from doing so by four different people, who promised it wouldn’t taste good.
+The staff members know their sh*t - but are also extremely friendly, as though the mayor has somehow certified Windy City Pie a Seattle-Freeze-Free zone.

 Make sure you have 30-40 minutes to wait for your pizza to cook, and don’t skip the side salad (with candied pecans, goat cheese, pickled onion, and red pepper dressing) and garlic brioche while you wait.
 Unlike a medical office park, you won’t leave with hunger, a frown, or a decade-old issue of Highlights magazine smuggled under your shirt.

 We understand that it’s inadvisable to voluntarily eat bread before deep dish pizza, but when it’s brioche with pecorino romano and roasted garlic butter, it’s the correct move.
 A must-order.